 Documented history of the breed in this country dates back to 1966 when a few dogs were imported from stock registered with the Hong Kong Kennel Club.
 But it was the impassioned plea in 1973 of Mr. Matgo Law of Down-Homes Kennels in Hong Kong, begging dog fanciers in the United States to “save the Chinese Shar-Pei,” that launched a groundswell of support.

-The Guinness Book of World Records proclaimed the Shar-Pei the rarest dog breed on Earth.
-Life magazine put a Shar-Pei on its cover.
-Every greeting card, calendar and fashion ad seemed to feature a Shar-Pei.
+The Guinness Book of World Records proclaimed the Chinese Shar-Pei the rarest dog breed on Earth.
+Life magazine put a Chinese Shar-Pei on its cover.
+Every greeting card, calendar and fashion ad seemed to feature a Chinese Shar-Pei.

 The standard accepts coat lengths ranging from the extremely short “horse coat” up to the “brush coat,” not to exceed 1 inch in length at the top of the shoulder.
 A coat that is soft, wavy, longer than 1 inch at the top of the shoulder or one that has been trimmed are all considered major faults.

 The Chinese Shar-Pei is a once-seen-never-to-be-forgotten dog with a host of unusual physical characteristics.
 The breed standard describes the large Chinese Shar-Pei head as having a “hippopotamus muzzle shape,” with the lips and top of the muzzle well-padded.

 The tongue is blue-black, although in dilute colors a solid lavender tongue is seen.
 The eyes are small and sunken, giving a scowling expression.
 The ears are tiny and rectangular.

 Although puppies are wrinkled everywhere, the adults grow into their wrinkles, and the generous folds of loose skin typically remain about the head, neck and shoulders.
 The tail is high set, tapering to a fine point and curling over to either side of the back.